-10 mg/m^2 as 1-hour infusion on days 1 and 2 of week 1
+10 mg/m as 1-hour infusion on days 1 and 2 of week 1

-1,000 units/m2 as a 2-hour infusion or intramuscularly on day 3 of weeks 1 and 3.
+1,000 units/m as a 2-hour infusion or intramuscularly on day 3 of weeks 1 and 3.
 The infusion of asparaginase should be started at a reduced rate and increased stepwise, if applicable.
-See further notes on alternative asparaginase agents at chapter "Asparaginase preparations" in page 37.
+See further notes on alternative asparaginase agents at chapter "Asparaginase preparations" in page 40.

-Age adapted dose (see table below) of methotrexate is administered on day 1 of weeks 1 and 2.
+Age adapted doses of methotrexate, cytarabine and prednisolone (see 5.
+Table in page 39) are administered at the time of diagnostic/staging lumbar puncture (typically day 0, before any other treatment would have been started) and on day 1 of week 2.
 Patients with CNS involvement receive additional intrathecal injections weekly thereafter, until two leukemia free CSF samples are obtained.